 - Check the LPS website (lps.org) and the LPS Network.

 - Broadcast:

 - Spectrum channel 1303

 - Allo channel 23

 - Kinetic channel 1080

+- LNKTV in the AppleTV and Roku app store

-LPS Social Media: Sign up to follow LPS on Facebook, Twitter and Instagram.
+LPS Social Media: Follow LPS on Facebook, Twitter and Instagram.

 LPS Updates is an electronic newsletter that updates community members about what's happening at Lincoln Public Schools.
 Go to our website to subscribe: lps.org.